 Here are some great ways to use the KONG to help your dog satisfy the desire to chew without destroying your home.

 - Freeze the KONG.
-If your dog is chewing because of teething pain, buy several KONGs and keep them in the freezer.
-This will be a cooling, satisfying way for your Aussie pup to soothe those sore gums.
-If your puppy isn’t very interested in the plain KONG, you can encourage chewing by placing a little treat inside.
+If your dog is chewing because of teething pain, buy several KONGs and keep them in the freezer for a cooling, satisfying way for your Aussie pup to soothe those sore gums.

 - Hide treats inside of the KONG.
 A bored puppy is bound to find something interesting to chew.
 Give your puppy a KONG filled with his favorite treat.
-You can use dog-safe peanut butter, kibbles, or bacon frozen inside of a broth-filled KONG.
-This will keep your Aussie pup happily exploring the toy.
+You can use dog-safe peanut butter or bacon frozen inside of a broth-filled KONG.

 - KONG fetch.
-Tennis balls can be very dangerous for dogs to be left alone with.
-They will destroy the entire ball and can ingest some of the rubber and fabric.
-Play fetch with a KONG instead, and let the puppy chew on it as it learns to bring it back to you.
+Play fetch with a KONG instead of using tennis balls, and let the puppy chew on it as it learns to bring it back to you.

 If your puppy is chewing from boredom, and you are looking for a great toy to leave with your Aussie pup that will keep its attention, this might be just the one.
-This is a light-up ball inside of another ball.
-The inner ball can be reached through holes in the outer ball.
-Further, the inner ball is covered with rubbery spines, and the outer ball is covered with chewy nubs.
+There are light-up balls such as Gnawsome Spiky Squeak & Light Up Toy to keep your puppies attention, clean teeth, and promote gum health.

 When your puppy is very young, you should choose softer chew toys to encourage healthy teeth, gums, and jaw development.
 The KONG Puppy Goodie Dog Bone is made of softer material that is safe and soothing for teething puppies.
 It has Goodie Grabber ends for you to stuff with puppy snacks to encourage interactive play.